The Garden will be closed, February 17th for President's day. We'll resume hours Wednesday-Friday, 9am-4pm next week!

 These outdoor, interactive experiences at the Garden are lead by IBG Educators and designed to supplement school science curricula and align with Idaho Content Standards for K-3rd grade learners.
 Facilitated Field Trips are 90 minutes long and occur mid-April – May and in October.

-Field trip requests for fall will open on our website on August 1st!
-Experiential learning outdoors!
+Field trip info & requests for fall 2025 will open on our website in July

 Lunaria Grant Program

 The Garden began the Lunaria Grant Program in 2012 with the goal to support education-based horticulture or botanical projects within the State of Idaho.
-Organizations may apply between November and the first Friday of every February for grants ranging between $300 and $1,500.
+Organizations may apply between April and September for grants ranging between $300 and $1,500.
 The grant process is competitive and limited to available funding.
 The Lunaria Grant committee evaluates each application based on the following criteria:

 • Potential for a high degree of positive impact within the community, state, or nation